As Americans, we have a right to free speech. But does that protection apply to the workplace?

 Protect Your Business with Legally Sound Policies

-For a more affordable approach, consider using do-it-yourself software, such as Gradience Handbook Software.
+For a more affordable approach, consider using Company Policies Smart App.
 This low-cost solution includes more than 100 policies that have been crafted by ComplyRight attorneys and are guaranteed to comply with current federal and state regulations.
-Answer just a few questions about your business and the software does the rest, compiling a legally sound employee manual with the recommended policies for your business and industry.